Key terms

 Road Safety Minor Works: A minor works program that distributes funding to respond to emerging local road safety needs.

-Safer Local Roads and Infrastructure Program: An Australian Government initiative which provides funding for projects to address emerging priorities in road infrastructure needs across Australia.
-This program consolidates the previous Australian Government's Bridge Renewal Program and Heavy Vehicle Safety and Productivity Program.
+Safer Local Roads and Infrastructure Program: An Australian Government initiative that provides funding for projects to address emerging priorities in road infrastructure needs across Australia.
+This program consolidates the previous Australian Government’s Bridge Renewal Program and Heavy Vehicle Safety and Productivity Program.

-Safer Roads Sooner: A minor capital works program that aims to improve the safety of the state-controlled road network through the implementation of high-benefit cost-effective, engineering countermeasures and safety treatments that target known and potential high severity (fatalities and serious injuries) crash sites at specific locations.
+Safer Roads Sooner: A minor capital works program that aims to improve the safety of the state-controlled road network through the implementation of high benefit, cost-effective engineering countermeasures and safety treatments that target known and potential high-severity (fatalities and serious injuries) crash sites at specific locations.

 School Transport Infrastructure Program: Provides funding to improve the safety and operation of schools through new or improved infrastructure at the school and/or on the surrounding road network.